pnykamp/imgSpinner/README.md

 **endFrame** is the number of the last image

-See `example.html` for a working example with images I shot way back then.
+See `example.html` for a working example.